-An accomplished artist in a variety of media, Rosemary has been hooking since 1999 and has completed over 300 original pieces.
+An accomplished artist in a variety of media, Rosemary has been hooking rugs since 1999 and has completed over 400 original hooked rugs, balsam pillows and other pieces.

-In 2021, she completed a 17-year project hooking the stone bridges of Acadia National Park for the Friends of Acadia Annual Benefit Auction.
+In 2021, she completed a 17 year project creating hooked rugs inspired by the Acadia National Park carriage road stone bridges and donating them, one a year, to Friends of Acadia to be auctioned at their Annual Benefit Auction.

 Rosemary's “Maine Blue Lobster” was a part of a multicultural display of hooked rugs in Japan.
 She conceived, designed and organized "Hooked on Knockabouts" a Chapter Two rug hooking project of ten rugs and she curated "Images of Acadia" (2017) and "Acadia Buzz" (2019), rug hooking shows which hung at venues throughout the Downeast area.
 Rosemary also had work included in "Framing Maine, Artists' Perspective of Place" an exhibition at the Lord Hall Gallery on the campus of The University of Maine.

 In addition to her rug hooking, Rosemary is an avid book artist.
-She has become known for her handmade Maine Scallop, mussel and clam shell books.
-She also loves to reuse old books and esoteric items to create journals and book art that is functional and beautiful.
+She is widely known for her handmade Maine scallop, mussel and clam shell books, and loves to reuse old books and esoteric items to create original journals and book art that is functional and beautiful.
 Rosemary is also a painter, printmaker and multimedia artist who finds inspiration everywhere.

 Helvetica Light is an easy-to-read font, with tall and narrow letters, that works well on almost every site.